Arfo-du-blo/Arfo-du-blo/README.md

-Passionate about mathematics, data, technology, and creative problem-solving.
+Passionate about **mathematics**, data, technology, and creative problem-solving.

 I enjoy exploring data science,automation, and system design, applying what I learn to real-world projects.